 One of the many great things about working at Golden Ireland is hearing back from holidaymakers who take the time to let you know how their trip to Ireland went.
-Geraldine from Golden Ireland caught up with Michael and Dee from Norfolk who travelled to Ireland by ferry in June 2022 on a mission to discover the Wild Atlantic Way, from Clare to Donegal.
+Geraldine from Golden Ireland caught up with Michael and Dee from Norfolk who travelled to Ireland by ferry.
+They were on a mission to discover the Wild Atlantic Way section, from Clare to Donegal.

 The total mileage for the trip was 2800 miles (including to and from Holyhead!).

 Accompanied by some great imagery, huge thanks to the couple for sharing their memories of Ireland as follows:

 “Our Wild Atlantic way journey began in Shannon and ended in Muff so it took us right up the west coast, across the top and down to the Northern Irish border.
 It was a stunning drive with stunning scenery.
 We took as many of the WAW site diversions as we had time for.

 The Burren – the amazing limestone pavement in Co.
 Clare